acl-org/emnlp-2020-virtual-conference/scripts/channels-stats/README.md

 # RocketChat Channels Statistics Server
-It's a simple Go web app that fetches channels statistics from RocketChat APIs and serves to users so it can be used to encourage people to engage in on-going conversations.
+It's a simple Go web app that fetches channels statistics from RocketChat APIs and serves it to users so that it can be used to encourage people to engage more in on-going conversations.

 It scores each channel based on the number new messages they have in the last `x` seconds.
 To make it more realistic, it incorporates the previous score in its calculations.
 In other words, if some channel was active in the previous `x` seconds but it is not now, we will still show it (You can configure it using the OLD_SCORE_COEFF environment variable, See below).